cetrasoft/info_products-rails_helpers/content/book/2-description_lists.md

 <%= description_list_for @person, [:first_name, :last_name, :email], :horizontal %>
 ```

-Our eventual `description_list_for` helper shown here will allow us to pass in an object (in this case, `@person`), an array of attributes, and which way we want the description list to be displayed (here we want a horizontal orientation).
+Our eventual `description_list_for` helper shown here will allow us to pass in an object (in this case, `@person`), an array of attributes, and the orientation of the description list (here we want it to be displayed horizontally).

 ***PROTIP:*** You might be asking, like we once were: